ganakailabs/cloudeval-docs/README.md

 # Cloudeval Docs

-Documentation for Cloudeval built with MkDocs and Material theme, following the same deployment pattern as [PSRule.Rules.Azure](https://github.com/Azure/PSRule.Rules.Azure).
+Documentation for Cloudeval built with MkDocs and Material theme.

 ## Setup